ultravideo/uvgRTP/examples/README.md

 ## Visual Volumetric Video-based Coding (V3C) streaming

-Using RTP for transmission of V3C bitstreams such as V-PCC or MIV files, stored in the *sample stream format* requires:
+Using RTP for transmission of V3C bitstreams such as V-PCC or MIV files, stored in the *sample stream format* includes:
 1. Parsing the bitstream into NAL units for RTP transmission
+2. Transmission of NAL units with uvgRTP
-2. Reconstructing the V3C bitstream from received NAL units
+3. Reconstructing the V3C bitstream from received NAL units

-Included below are example implementations of these processes and the session structure of uvgRTP for V-PCC transmission.
+Included below are basic functioning examples that implement these processes and the session structure of uvgRTP for V-PCC transmission.
 You can download a suitable V-PCC test sequence [here](https://ultravideo.fi/uvgRTP_example_sequence_longdress.vpcc).

 [How to parse and transmit a V-PCC bitstream](v3c_sender.cc)